chaitanyabaranwal/spamFilter_svm/README.md

 # SVM Spam Filter

-A Python SVM-based Spam Filter which trains on a dataset using the `NuSVM` model and uses the model to predict whether future emails are spam or non-spam.
+A Python SVM-based Spam Filter which trains on a dataset using the `NuSVC` model and uses the model to predict whether future emails are spam or non-spam.

 ## Getting started